Key facts

 Qualification

-Level 9 UCD accredited program (20 ECTS).
+Level 9 UCD accredited program (25 ECTS).
+Starts ONLINE on Monday October 20th.

 Duration